-3. Set the oven to broil on high and rub the insides of each mushroom with just under 1 tbsp.
-Olive Oil.
-You should use 3 tbsp.
-Olive Oil between the 4 mushrooms.
+3. Set the oven to broil on high and rub the insides of each mushroom with just under 1 tablespoon olive oil.
+You should use 3 tablespoons olive oil between the 4 mushrooms.
 Season with salt and pepper to taste.

 4. Broil the mushroom for about 4-5 minutes.

-5. Flip the mushrooms over and rub again with 3 tbsp.
-Olive Oil.
+5. Flip the mushrooms over and rub again with 3 tablespoons olive oil.
 Season with salt and pepper to taste.
 Broil the mushrooms with the other side facing up for about 3-4 minutes longer.

-8. Lay 5 slices of pepperoni onto each mushroom and top with fresh cubed mozzarella cheese (1 oz per mushroom).
+8. Lay 5 slices of pepperoni onto each mushroom and top with fresh cubed mozzarella cheese (1 ounce per mushroom).